luanphandinh/work_env/README.md

 options:
         -p | --profile:    Profile that cli with take action on.
+        -d | --debug:      Turn on debug mode.

         -h | --help:       Help.

 commands:
     docker:             Up and running dockers container
                         All possible containers a listed in etc/docker Will create volume for corresponding containers in proc/<ENV>/docker

-    profile:    Config profile.
+    config-profile:     Config profile.
+    checkconf:          printenv of current profile to screen.
 ```

 # Profile